jacobjoaquin/csd/_doc_source/source/glossary.rst

         Includes: :term:`statement`, :term:`numeric`, macro,
         :term:`expression`, string, and preprocessor symbols.

+    pfield_index
+        An integer that specifies a specific pfield in an event.

     pfield_index_list
         A pfield_index_list is either a single pfield index or a list of pfield indexes.
 A pfield index is always an integer, and